TheReid45/ObsidiansUnblockedRevamped/README.md

 Host Obsidians Unblocked Revamped Yourself:
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Obsidian-ig/ObsidiansUnblockedRevamped) [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FObsidian-ig%2FObsidiansUnblockedRevamped) [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy?repo=https://github.com/Obsidian-ig/ObsidiansUnblockedRevamped)

+##How do I get my own hosted version of Obsidians Unblocked on the community url list?
+- To get your website link on the community hosted list, you need to join the discord and fill out the google form :)

 ## Contributing
 Feel free to fork this project and submit pull requests.
 Another way to contribute to my project that would help motivate me to keep working on it is staring the project and sharing it with any friends you know of that might be interested!
 Or you could also join the discord!